the-events-calendar/event-tickets/readme.txt

 = [TBD] =

 * Fix - Only allow delete or move attendee if user can manage attendee [103974]
+* Tweak - Add tooltip info that clarifies two settings only apply to classic editor [20963]

 = [TBD] =